loulai/Creating_Instagram/README.md

 ---
 Ideally, Lougram will have all the features of the real Instagram.
 However, time and my current ability are limitations that filter what I can do from what I want to do.

 So I drew up these tables to keep track of current features versus wish-list features.
-As I spend more time on this project and get more proficient at Rails, I will be updating this section so it's concurrent with my application.
+As I spend more time on this project and get more proficient at Rails, I'll be updating this section so it's concurrent with my application.

+*[August 2014] Note: I'm no longer working on Lougram, so the below table is final.*

 Feature         | Current Features                       | Wish-list Features
 ---------------:| :------------------------------------- |:-------------------------------------